rohank8/Coding-Assignments/README.md

 # Coding-Assignments
-A variety of coding assignments completed throughout college
+A variety of coding assignments completed throughout college.